 Jennifer Baum joined the St. John's Law School faculty in 2008 as an Assistant Professor of Clinical Legal Education and Director of the Child Advocacy Clinic.
 She became an associate professor in 2012, and a full professor in 2014.
-She currently teaches the Child Advocacy Clinic.
+She currently teaches the Child Advocacy Clinic and Family Law.

 Professor Baum’s work focuses on low income children and families, child welfare, juvenile delinquency, and poverty law.
 She is the founder and director of the Foster Family Support Initiative, a Clinic project which seeks to reduce foster care placement disruptions and promote continuity of care.
 Professor Baum also co-founded and co-directs the Immigrant Children’s Justice Project, a collaboration between the Law School’s Child Advocacy Clinic and Catholic Charities Community Services, whose aim is to halt the deportation of New York State children to abusive parents abroad.